Transfer Pricing Compliance for Distributors: Limited-Risk vs Full-Fledged Models

 - Caveats: Identifying truly comparable companies with similar limited-risk profiles can be challenging.
 Variations in functions, risks, and market conditions can affect the reliability of the comparables.

-The Resale Price Method (RPM):
+Resale Price Method (RPM) for LRDs:

 - Why: The RPM calculates the transfer price by starting with the resale price to an independent party and subtracting a gross margin that covers the distributor’s functions and risks.
 It suits LRDs because it focuses on gross margins, which align well with their limited functions and risks, ensuring they earn an arm’s length gross margin.